gvarnavi/generative-art-iap/README.md

 If you don't have access to an academic license, you can download the free Wolfram player here: https://www.wolfram.com/player/ (Note you won't be able to edit the code).

 ### Installation instructions (Python)
-We'll use Google's [Colaboratory](https://colab.research.google.com/notebooks/welcome.ipynb) to share and run notebooks.
-If you already have a local installation of Jupyter, feel free to use that instead.
+We'll be using Google's [Colaboratory](https://colab.research.google.com/notebooks/welcome.ipynb) to run Jupyter notebooks in Python.
+Google Colab is a cloud-based, free Jupyter notebook environment, and the notebooks can be downloaded if you prefer to run with a local Jupyter installation.
+All you need to use Google Colab is a Google account.